JuliaAnimators/Javis.jl/docs/src/contributing.md

 ## Note on Adding Dependencies

+As a rule, we try to avoid having too many dependencies.
+Therefore, we request that if you have a PR that adds a new dependency, please have opened an issue previously and gotten express permission from `Javis.jl` maintainers to work on this.

 ### Adding Core Dependencies

 If you are working on introducing a new core dependency, make sure to add that dependency to the main `Project.toml` for `Javis`.